Master of Science (M.Sc.) Computer Science (Non-thesis) – Information

 Streams

-A stream in Machine Learning and Data Science offers an in-depth coverage of both fundamental and applied concepts relevant in AI and machine learning and their applications for Data Science.
+A stream in Machine Learning offers an in-depth coverage of both fundamental and applied concepts relevant in AI and machine learning.
 A stream in Software and Computer Systems provides students with the building blocks and technical skills needed for the development of large scale and complex software systems.

 Note that specializations will not appear on a student’s transcript and are simply intended to provide guidance for course selection.